Software … powerful tools for your research & development!

 Example Case: Achromatic Lens

 We optimize an achromatic lens doublet for a given focal length over some wavelength range.
-We assume that BK7 crown glass and SF2 flint glass is used.
+We assume that BK7 crown glass and SF2 flint glass are used.
 The basic idea behind such designs is to realize an overall focusing lens by combining a strongly focusing and a less strongly defocusing lens, where the latter exhibits stronger chromatic dispersion.
-Although the defocusing effect of the second lens is weaker than the focusing effect on the first one, its chromatic aberrations can compensate those of the other lens.
+Although the defocusing effect of the second lens is weaker than the focusing effect of the first one, its chromatic aberrations can compensate for those of the other lens.

 In RP Resonator, we first define the doublet lens as a sequence of two “prisms” with curved interfaces, plus some air space for propagation through air, where we can find the focal point: